Skip to main content

 Chicago area students in grades 7 through 12 can sharpen their math skills in this selective four-week camp.
 Participants are broken into three cohorts (grades 7-8, grades 9-10, and grades 11-12) and exposed to mathematics not often found in high school curricula.
 The focus of 2024’s program is number theory.

 The program has a unique fee structure based on income, and students from lower-income households pay less than those from higher-income families.
+Scholarships are available if the lowest fee is a financial burden.

-21. Stony Brook Mathematics Summer Program
+21. Stony Brook Simons Summer Research Program

 Location: Stony Brook University